LazyDevUserX/Dantotsu/README.md

 > **Dantotsu (断トツ; Dan-totsu)** literally means "the best of the best" in Japanese.
 Try it out for yourself and be the judge!

-### 🚀 STAR THIS REPOSITORY TO SUPPORT THE DEVELOPER AND ENCOURAGE THE DEVELOPMENT OF THE APPLICATION!

 ## WANT TO CONTRIBUTE? 🤝

 All contributions are welcome, from code to documentation to graphics to design suggestions to bug reports.
 Please use GitHub to its fullest; contribute Pull Requests, contribute tutorials or other content - whatever you have to offer, we can use!